 The Prison Service

-Taught Masters programmes or Masters degrees by Research at WIT or other third-level Colleges.
+Taught Masters programmes or Masters degrees by Research at SETU Waterford or other third-level Colleges.